cgmaier/auto-sfz/README.md

 i.e. C1, G#4 etc.
 <br>

-regions are defined to "stretch" downward to cover all midi notes in between their key center and the next lowest provided sample's key center. this script
+regions are defined to "stretch" downward to cover all midi notes in between their key center and the next lowest provided sample's key center
 <br>

 give it a try by running the compiled executable, or build it yourself in xcode